 We have developed a multi-agent system for managing intrusiveness and have applied this system to a real meeting room (at our university).
 This system defers the handling of messages to software agents that each represent their owners.
 Specifically, we assume that users relinquish the decision about which device to use for a notification to their agent (after negotiations with other agents).
 This may mean re-routing an IM message to an email client or even being kept on an invisible queue for later (e.g. post-meeting) delivery depending on the preferences of the user.
 This is a fundamental change to the present situation in which the sender of the notification chooses the device on which his message will appear.
 To capture the group's influence on the display of a notification, we incorporate the use of a dial which can be turned up or down by the members of the group (with all members' consent) to regulate the level of intrusiveness allowed.
 Thus, at different points in the meeting, the users might want their agents to know that they do not want to be disturbed (except for very important messages) by turning the dial down.
-During a coffee break the dial can be turned up to signal to the agents that intrusions are allowed.
-Here, we assume that the users have input their preferences into their representative agent to allow the latter to know which messages are to be considered important and which are not.
+During a coffee break the dial can be turned up to signal to the agents that intrusions are allowed.2 Here,

+2While the dial is a manual means of managing the level of intrusiveness, we aim in the longer term to develop sensing devices to monitor the state of the meeting in order to adjust the level of intrusiveness automatically (e.g. by tracking the progress of the meeting through the agenda, by monitoring movements of users through a video processing tool to detect how users are interacting, or by assessing the level of noise to detect the level of interactivity between we assume that the users have input their preferences into their representative agent to allow the latter to know which messages are to be considered important and which are not.
 Fundamentally, this involves assigning points (from 0 to 1 inclusive) to particular sender names and subjects that a notification could contain.
 For example, a sender named Wendy gets 1 point since she is the project supervisor and a subject such as 'Project guidelines' gets 1 point as well since it is relevant to the current meeting (about that project).
 On the other hand, sender names that are not expected or not deemed very important will get less than 1 point (including 0 expressing no interest in such notifications being routed to their target user).